brunodpoliveira/Fallout1DemoAI/README.md

 ## Acknowledgements
 - The Fallout franchise by Bethesda Softworks/Interplay
-- OpenAI and theokanning for providing the GPT-3.5 Turbo API
+- OpenAI, theokanning, and Lambdua for providing the GPT-3.5 Turbo Tech and API
-- Korge developers for the game engine, their support in their Discord server, and the Dungeon Starter Kit
+- Korge developers for the game engine, support in their Discord server, and the Dungeon Starter Kit
 - GNUGRAF for providing critical feedback and support
 - mikiz from itch.io for their crosshair pack
 - szadiart from itch.io for their Post Apo tile pack